Deltares/HYDROLIB-core/docs/topics/principles.md

 # Parsing and serializing `INIBasedModels`
 Parsing an INI file should be case-insensitive.
 To achieve this, the parsable field names of each `INIBasedModel` should be equal to the expected key in the file in lower case.

 Some property values are explicitly made case-insensitive for parsing as well.
-This applies to enum values and values that represent a specific type of `INIBasedModel` (such as the type property of a structure).
+This applies to enum values and values that represent a specific type of `INIBasedModel`, such as the type property of a structure.
 To support this, custom validators are placed to compare the given value with the available known values.
+Structures are initialized based on the value in the `type` field.
+The value of this field of each subclass of a `Structure` is compared to the input and the subclass with the corresponding type is initialized.

 The serialization of an `INIBasedModel` to an INI file should respect certain casing rules (overriding the casing used by the user):
 - Property keys need to be "lowerCamelCase"